davidcl64/meso-challenge/README.md

 ## Run It
 #### Run in *development* mode:
 Runs the application is development mode.
-Should not be used in production
+Should not be used in production (see notes above under getting started)

 ```shell
 npm run dev